-In general, wisdom teeth in your lower jaw are more likely to be ‘impacted’ and tend to be harder to remove than wisdom teeth in your top jaw.
+In general, these teeth in your lower jaw are more likely to be ‘impacted’ and tend to be harder to remove than these teeth in your top jaw.
 Your orthodontist may refer you to a specialist oral and maxillofacial surgeon, or back to your general dentist to assess this further.
 Your surgeon will discuss risks associated with wisdom tooth removal.
 In general, the risks and complications of wisdom tooth removal are very low, but post-operative infection, delayed healing, and nerve damage can occur.

-After your wisdom teeth are removed, it is common to experience some swelling and discomfort for a few days.
+After these teeth are removed, it is common to experience some swelling and discomfort for a few days.
 It’s possible that you’ll have couple of stitches to help keep the wound closed and aid with its healing.
 Your surgeon will give you personal instructions on how best to care for your mouth following the procedure, for example whether you should be using any particular mouthwashes to help with your recovery.

 If you are still using retainers provided by your orthodontist, they may be too uncomfortable to wear for the first few days after the procedure.
 But it is important to go back to wearing your retainers again as soon as your mouth feels comfortable enough to do so.

-There are not usually any dietary restrictions after you’ve had your wisdom teeth out, but it’s likely you’ll want to avoid hard foods such as nuts and seeds, or crunchy foods like chips until your mouth heals.
+There are not usually any dietary restrictions after you’ve had your wisdom tooth out, but it’s likely you’ll want to avoid hard foods such as nuts and seeds, or crunchy foods like chips until your mouth heals.
 You should also avoid alcohol and smoking for at least 24-hours following your procedure, or in line with your surgeon’s guidance.

-If you ignore painful wisdom teeth, it may turn into a more serious infection.
-Soreness around your wisdom tooth, and pain in your jaw, ear or the side of your face can all be symptoms of infection.
+If you ignore painful wisdom tooth, it may turn into a more serious infection.
+Soreness around your wisdom tooth and pain in your jaw, ear or the side of your face can all be symptoms of infection.
 If that infection isn’t treated, it can spread to the surrounding areas.
 In severe, untreated cases, the spreading infection may cause facial swelling and compromise your airway, restricting your ability to breathe and swallow, which is a true medical emergency.

-It can also be difficult to clean wisdom teeth that have not properly come through.
+It can also be difficult to clean these teeth that have not properly come through.
 Thanks to their location at the back of your mouth, they’re much more prone to a build-up of food particles and plaque that can cause infection around your tooth, leading to decay and the possibility of developing cysts.
-As well as having a negative effect on the wisdom tooth itself, this can also impact on the health of the surrounding gums, teeth and bone.
+As well as having a negative effect on the tooth itself, this can also impact on the health of the surrounding gums, teeth and bone.

 What else can affect my straight teeth?

 There are a number of other factors that can cause teeth to become crooked over time.
-Even people without wisdom teeth will notice changes to the alignment of their teeth after many years, so clearly the wisdom teeth are not the only culprits for these long term changes in tooth position.
+Even people without wisdom teeth will notice changes to the alignment of their teeth after many years, so clearly these teeth are not the only culprits for these long term changes in tooth position.